Table of contents

 If you're using something daily, then you should dedicate time to learning and understanding it.
 From your code editor to programming languages.
 You'll see the increase in productivity you'd have!

-I'll be posting useful tips about tools like VScode or Git that I use on my daily workflow.
-Follow me if you're interested
+I'll be posting useful tips about tools like VScode or Git that I use in my daily workflow.
+Follow me if you're interested.

-Often you would spend 20% of the time to produce 80% of the value, and 80% more time trying to get the 20% of the remaining value.
+Often you would spend 20% of the time producing 80% of the value, and 80% more time trying to get the 20% remaining.

 4. Code 🧑💻